 - recurring infections that last a long time

 - skin issues

-- balanitis, which is a swelling of the penis tip often due to poor hygiene
+- balanitis, swelling of the penis tip (usually due to poor hygiene)

-- a yeast infection or another fungal infection
+- a yeast infection or other fungal infection

-- scabies, which is a contagious itchy rash due to mites
+- scabies, a contagious, itchy rash caused by mites

-- contact dermatitis or allergic reaction on the skin
+- contact dermatitis or other allergic skin reaction

-HIV can cause a rash on the penis.
+Acute HIV infections may cause a widespread rash on the body.
+Sometimes this rash can also appear on the penis.

-The rash may occur alongside flu-like symptoms, such as a fever, muscle aches, and swollen glands.
-If these symptoms appear together, seek medical attention.
+A rash associated with an acute HIV infection may occur alongside flu-like symptoms, such as a fever, muscle aches, and swollen lymph nodes.
+When these symptoms appear together, a person should seek medical attention.

-Early treatment of HIV is key to successfully managing the disease.
+Treating HIV immediately is the key to successfully managing its progression.